Finnitio/06-EQ-Optimizer/README.md

    ```powershell
    python -m pip install -r requirements.txt
    ```
-2. Edit `project.json` if you need to point to different measurement files or rename/color the ways.
+2. Edit `project.json` if you need to point to different measurement files, rename/color the ways, or switch the `manufacturer` profile used for the biquad math.
 The default file already references `input/TT.frd`, `input/MT.frd`, and `input/HT.frd` with the requested green/blue/yellow colors.
 3. Generate the plot via the main entry point.
 By default the figure is saved under `output/<project_name>/plot.png` where `<project_name>` comes from the config (see below).
 Use `--save` only if you want to override that path.
 Example:
    ```powershell
    python main.py